ekwan/PyPlate/API.md

 - uses(*containers)
   - declare `*containers` (iterable of `Containers`) as being used in the recipe.
-- add(source, destination, quantity):
-  - Adds a step to the recipe which will move the given quantity of the *source* substance to the *destination*.
-- transfer(source, destination, volume):
+- transfer(source, destination, quantity):
-  - Adds a step to the recipe which will move *volume* from *source* to *destination*.
+  - Adds a step to the recipe which will move *quantity* from *source* to *destination*.
-  - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
+  - Note that all `Substances` in the source will be transferred in proportion to their respective ratios.
 - create_container(name, max_volume, initial_contents)
   - Keep track of steps to create container in recipe
   - Adds a step that creates a container as above and adds it to the used list.